 The Covid-19 pandemic has made us think even harder about how our travels can support local communities and conservation.
 Safari tourism safeguards and benefits communities, wildlife conservation and local education.
 We work with camps that give something back – like Governors’, whose 40-year-long commitment to local people benefiting from tourism has included building a health centre and funding classrooms – and Shamwari Private Game Reserve, where food is donated to a local orphanage and guests can support the on-site Born Free sanctuaries.
 In Kenya, choosing to stay at a Maasai-owned private conservancy like Porini Lion Camp means that part of your holiday cost goes directly to the Maasai landowners.

-Kenya, Tanzania, South Africa and Rwanda all have the World Travel and Tourism Council’s (WTTC) Global Safety Stamp of Approval.
+Kenya, Tanzania, South Africa, Namibia and Rwanda all have the World Travel and Tourism Council’s (WTTC) Global Safety Stamp of Approval.
 These globally recognised protocols provide consistency to destinations, plus guidance and reassurance for local agents, hotels and travellers about the increased measures in hygiene and social distancing.

 If you’re itching to explore Africa but aren’t ready to travel with strangers, you can create your own safari holiday bubble.
 Governors’ Camp Collection has camps in three different locations in Kenya, including a private camp in the Maasai Mara that you can exclusively take over with your family or friends.
 Governors’ also has its own private aircraft and safari vehicles, so you and your bubble can treat yourself to a journey around Kenya on a private version of our Governors’ Grand Safari.
 You can also choose to upgrade to a private vehicle that’s just for you and your group on any of our escorted safaris.